 - The WP Chick – Kim Doyal has a lot of tutorials that span most areas newbies might need help with, from installing WordPress to using Genesis theme.

-- ThemesKingdom – A premium theme shop where you can find awesome themes that are simple to use and customizable to fit your needs.
-They follows a somewhat similar model to ElegantThemes.
+- FancyThemes – A premium theme shop where you can find awesome themes that are simple to use and customizable to fit your needs.
+They also have a good number of free themes that you can try before purchasing the premium ones.

-- WooThemes – What started with 3 people team has now become a international team of designers, developers and support ninjas catering for a passionate community of hundreds of thousands of users.
+- WooThemes – What started with 3 people team has now become a international team of designers, developers, and support ninjas catering for a passionate community of hundreds of thousands of users.
+The company also builds some of the best WooCommerce themes for WordPress.

 Following are the essential plugins that every WordPress blog needs to have.
 These plugins will not only going to help you improve your WordPress website, but also help you in getting more engagement and traffic.